This post was updated April 2020.

 There are some important caveats here, like the length of employment, and how higher-income workers replace a smaller percentage.
-Also, your situation is unique, have I mentioned that before?
-You’re reading this because you want general guidance, but if you want specific answers, a more detailed plan with someone like me is in order.
+Also, one of the most important things to remember is that your situation is unique, have we mentioned that before?
+You’re reading this because you want general guidance, but if you want specific answers, give us a call to create a more detailed, custom plan.

 Caveats aside, your IPERS and Social Security benefits could replace a significant amount of your annual income, around 80% in our example retiree’s case.
 This is the bedrock of your retirement plan—learn to love these two foundational pieces!